G1OJS/NECBOL/README.md

 ```
 pip install necbol
 ```
+## User Guide

-Copies of the files installed by pip are in the folders on this repository - see the Python files example_ ... and modify to suit your needs.
+Copies of the files installed by pip are in the necbol folder on this repository.
+There are several example files intended to highlight different aspects of necbol and different ways of doing similar things.
+You can copy these examples and modify to see how they work, or start your own from scratch.

 **Tip:** Look inside necbol/components.py to see which antenna components and modification methods are currently available.

-## User Guide
+I'm planning to make an automated help file from the comments inside this file (and then the others).

-See the file [example_dipole_with_detailed_comments.py](https://github.com/G1OJS/NECBOL/blob/d22ee40ef966d9abb778667cd5b5979a98ed287b/example_dipole_with_detailed_comments.py) for a minimal explanation of how to use this framework.
+For a quick and basic overview, see the file [example_dipole_with_detailed_comments.py](https://github.com/G1OJS/NECBOL/blob/d22ee40ef966d9abb778667cd5b5979a98ed287b/example_dipole_with_detailed_comments.py) for a minimal explanation of how to use this framework.
-Browse the other examples as needed, and see the comments in the necbol/*.py files which are currently being written.